Monday, 31 January 2011

 “Well, it is paying off.”

-Rolly walks up to the counter with the drink and stands next to Scott.
-“This is Rolly my mate,” said Scott.
+Roly walks up to the counter with the drink and stands next to Scott.
+“This is Roly my mate,” said Scott.

 “Oh my, you are both looking very… fit,” says Marie.